polpielladev/polpiella.dev/src/pages/fastlane-appstore-connect-api-and-github-actions.md

 ## Retrieving the App Store Connect API key from Fastlane

-Now that the secrets are available to Github Actions workflows, we need to make them available to the lane that needs to communicate with App Store Connect.
+Now that the secrets are available to Github Actions workflows, we need to make them accessible to the lane that needs to communicate with App Store Connect.

 This is a two-step process:
 1. Make the secrets available as environment variables on the step that executes our lane in the Github Actions workflow.
-2. Retrieve these environment variables from the `Fastfile`.
+2. Retrieve these environment variables from the lane in the `Fastfile`.

 ### Environment
 Action secrets for a repository can be accessed from workflows with the `${{ Secrets.<SECRET_NAME> }}` syntax.
 The retrieved values can be made available to the step which needs them through its `env` parameter: